 Test and Reload Configurations

-Before the directives in the server block can work, we need to instruct nginx to reload the configuration updates that we have done.
+Before the directives in the server block can work, we need to instruct Nginx to reload the configuration updates that we have done.
 But there is one important thing to take note of anytime there is the need to restart or reload configuration updates.

 Before reloading or restarting the web server after configuration updates, it is important to test the configuration updates performed.
 This is the time we can be notified of errors in the configuration.